Code-Institute-Submissions/Betsie-Gold/README.md

 To ensure the layout changed for mobile devices I checked the changed through resizing in dev tools to ensure the video links resized and stayed within the device VP.
 I also used my personal devices to make sure the links worked and videos played while still on the site.

-  - #### Sign up
+  - #### Sign up (more detail in filling out and whether validation is correct)

-The sign up form was tested by adding all the relevant input values to see if the correct prediction appears and also an error if the field isn't filled in when pushing the submit button.
+The sign up form was tested by adding all the relevant input values to see if the correct prediction appears and also a validation error if the field wasn't filled in when pushing the submit button.
-I've also added a basic Success Modal, however for the form to work properly and to create a good modal pop-up I would need to dive into JavaScript so that is a feature that's left to be implemented.
+I've also added a basic Success Modal, however for the form to work properly and to create a good modal pop-up I would need to dive into JavaScript.
+On this occasion my Mentor provided the necessary Javascript for the modal to work.

   - #### Contact

 The email addressed added into the page were tested to ensure they open a relevant email providor and place the address into the "to" section.

-## Deployment
+## Deployment & Local Deploy (bullet pointed instructions do this click here etc)

+in github in settings make available in github. (once pushed) everytime you push then the master updates. locally - starts at github then download source code as Zip file. double click index.html. git clone. must have Git software installed. for use locally

+how can other developers continue to work on this? how can I make this publically available so anyone can access?

 Set of instructions for how to deploy the work.
 In steps (deployed to Github Pages) You can also do local deployment.
 Clone locally and open index.html